Encyclopaedia of relations and characters,

 6.1.
 The biotic relation frame

-was the birth year of modern biology.
-Charles Darwin and Alfred Wallace were neither the first nor the only evolutionists, and their path was paved by geologists in the preceding century establishing that the earth is much older than was previously perceived,
+year of modern biology.
+Charles Darwin and Alfred Wallace were neither the first nor the only evolutionists, and their path was paved by geologists in the preceding century establishing that the earth is much older than was previously perceived, and that many

-make no sense in a physical or chemical context.
+laws for reproduction make no sense in a restricted physical or chemical context.
 Rather, they transcend the physical and chemical laws without denying these:

 The genetic order is more than a static relationship.
 It has the dynamics of innovation and ageing.